 The earlier statement by CBS does not make sense.
 This headline is indicative of the reporting.
 Strictly speaking, of course, it just seems logical: with an aging population, mortality increases.
 But in the context of unexplained excess mortality, this headline is meant to be misleading.
 This is not a mere accident, as is also apparent from the text below.

-(In 2019, by the way, CBS explained why ageing of the population not increased: because we are getting older...
-That trend has apparently stopped abruptly since 2020.)
+(In 2019, by the way, CBS explained why ageing of the population not increased: because we're getting older... that trend has apparently stopped abruptly since 2020.)

-Articles have regularly been published showing excess mortality in small cohorts, including those under 65.
-We see a flood of horror stories and peer reviewed case studies about blood problems, DNA pollution, heart failure, cerebral infarctions, turbo-cancer (immune failure), spike production, and then not to mention the non-fatal conditions...
-It is considered casuistry and anecdotal because, statistically, according to Statistics Netherlands, there is nothing wrong: we are looking at aging.
+Articles have regularly appeared showing excess mortality in small cohorts, including among people under 65.
+We see a flood of horror stories and peer-reviewed case studies about blood problems, DNA pollution, heart failure, cerebral infarction, turbo cancer (immune failure), spike production, and that's not counting the non-fatal conditions...
+It is considered case history and anecdotal because statistically, according to CBS, there is nothing wrong: we are looking at an aging population.

 Counter-argumentation quickly becomes a Quite complicated story.
 With this relatively simple ASMR-like approach, all the pieces of the puzzle fall into place.